 From Kamppi we walked through Esplanade Park towards the harbour where we were intrigued to see these polka dot covered tree trunks.
 Reading the signs we discovered they are a temporary installation by Yayoi Kusama a world renowned contemporary Japanese artist who is famous for her polka dots which are adding a splash of colour to the Esplanade until 9th October.

 We then enjoyed a long walk along the waterfront passing the Old Market Hall and the harbour.
 It’s a scenic walk passing many elegant embassies and Jugend style homes.
 We stopped for coffee at Cafe Carusel which has an attractive outdoor terrace and this was a good place to sit and watch some of the racing action from the European Windsurfing Championships which are taking place in Helsinki this week.

 If you look carefully at the photo you will see that one of the competitors is actually from Thailand!
 We thought this very strange as Thailand is obviously not part of Europe but apparently competitors from outside Europe are welcome to participate in the races but cannot win medals which actually seems a nice idea.

-Next, we had a look round Helsinki Central Railway Station.
+Next, we had a look around Helsinki Central Railway Station.
 Recently, the UK’s Daily Telegraph newspaper listed this station as being one of the 20 most beautiful stations in the world and it’s easy to see why it received this accolade, you can read the article here.

 The station is built of granite and features a clock tower and two pairs of statues holding spherical lamps which are illuminated at night.
 The station was designed by Eliel Saarinen in 1919 in the National Romantic style.
 The internal concourse and booking hall are elegant and spacious and provide direct access to the city’s underground metro system.